php-fig/fig-standards/proposed/http-message.md

     public function withAddedHeader($name, $value);

     /**
-     * Creates a new instance, without the specified header.
+     * Return an instance without the specified header.
      *
      * Header resolution MUST be done without case-sensitivity.
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that removes
+     * immutability of the message, and MUST return an instance that removes
      * the named header.
      *
      * @param string $name Case-insensitive header field name to remove.